 Alzheimer's Walk 2017

 Members of the National Student Speech-Language-Hearing Association - Marywood Chapter (Speech and Hearing Club) volunteered at the 2

-The Blue Ribbon Foundation approved a $12,589 grant to Marywood University’s Speech-Language-Hearing Clinic for the program.
+Marywood University’s Speech-Language-Hearing Clinic was awarded a grant from the Starkey Foundation for $6605.
 An estimated 350 youngsters will be screened in the coming year, and participants identified with hearing loss and/or speech-language delays will be referred for early intervention.
-In addition to the screenings, 15 Head Start teachers will be trained to recognize speech, language and hearing delays and learn how to incorporate exercises into classroom activities to stimulate speech-language skills thanks to this Blue Ribbon grant.
+In addition to the screenings, Head Start teachers will be trained to recognize speech, language and hearing delays.

 Ronald McDonald House Wish ListThe Speech and Hearing Club is an affiliation of the National Student Speech Language Hearing Association (NSSHLA), a professional membership association for students enrolled in a communication sciences program or related majors.
 Over the past two years club members raised funds via Cold Stone Creamery and Ruby Tuesdays nights.
 Funds collected have been used to purchase $450 worth of items from the Ronald McDonald House Wish List and include such items as kitchen, laundry, and guest helpers (e.g., Clorox wipes, paper towels, dish detergent, laundry detergent, shampoo, toothpaste, etc.) as well as DVDs and toys for children staying with family at the Ronald McDonald House or utilizing the Ronald McDonald House Family Rooms